wilfredinni/pysheetComments/2019/April/poetry_vscode_p2/projects-poetry-vscode-p2.md

 If you are serious about programming, it is crucial for you to learn how to test your projects.
 It's an incredibly useful skill that will allow you to write and deliver programs with confidence by reducing the possibility of catastrophic bugs appearing after shipping.

-[Pytest](https://docs.pytest.org/en/latest/) is a very popular and user friendly framework for writing tests.
-We [already installed](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1#Dependency-Management) it so we will now integrate it with *VSCode*.
+[Pytest](https://docs.pytest.org/en/latest/) is a very popular and user-friendly framework for writing tests.
+We [already installed](https://www.pythoncheatsheet.org/blog/python-projects-with-poetry-and-vscode-part-1#Dependency-Management) it so we will also integrate it with *VSCode*.

-Open the *tests* folder and select the `test_how_long.py` file. *Poetry* already give us our first test:
+Open the *tests* folder and select the `test_how_long.py` file. *Poetry* already gives us our first test:

 ```python
 # test_how_long.py